verdaux/BookNotes/Fact Machine/DOAC - prof Jiang notes.md

 - [ ] Then Russia, Iran and China together they build a Euraisan rail network.
 If look at these 3 countries on a map, they border the entire Asian continent from the west.
 This negates the American sea power.
 - [ ] The BRICS nations would deal in Gold instead of USD.
 Because, gold is valuable, USD is just a currency.
 Not a real, tangible asset.
 - [ ] When US attacks Iran, it cuts China's fuel resources pathway.
 China's dependency on middle east for crude oil is 50-60%.
+- [ ] Since China is cut off from the middle East, its energy needs are unfulfilled.
+So it affects its long term aspirations for becoming a dominating superpower without the industrial produce that relies on energy.